-As of 2019, the title transfer fees in Florida are $75.25 for an electronic title or a $2.50 additional fee for a paper title.
+As of 2021, the title transfer fees in Florida are $75.25 for an electronic title or an additional fee of $2.50 for a paper title.
 If you place liens on the vehicle, they cost $2 each.
 License plate and vehicle registration fees depend on the vehicle's weight.
-An initial $225 fee for motor vehicle registration applies to private cars, motorhomes and trucks weighing less than 5,000 pounds.
+An initial $225 fee for motor vehicle registration applies to private cars, motor homes and trucks weighing less than 5,000 pounds.
 Your vehicle may qualify for certain exemptions.

 To ensure a smooth transaction, ask the seller to go with you to the local tax collector's office to complete the vehicle title transfer.
 If you are not in Florida, mail your forms and fees to your county tax collector.